aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-to-pdf-using-page-settings/_index.md

 oneFile.save(dst, options);
 ```

 > **Why this matters:** The **A4 no‑height‑limit** option prevents content truncation, ensuring the entire OneNote page appears in the PDF, regardless of its length.
+This is especially useful when you need to **save PDF A4 size** for international printing standards.

-## Common Issues & Solutions
+## Common issues & solutions

 | Issue | Why it Happens | Fix |
 |-------|----------------|-----|